sacadnaasir/hami_minimarket/README.md

 # Hami MiniMarket Inventory System

 # Overview
-The Hami MiniMarket Inventory System is a Python-based console application designed to help small shop owners or store managers track, organize, and manage their inventory efficiently.
+Hami MiniMarket System is a Python-based console application that manages a small retail store’s inventory, orders, and user accounts with built-in security, data recovery, and automation features.
-It allows users to add, update, delete, search, view, and export product data, all saved automatically to a CSV file for easy access in Excel or other spreadsheet tools.

 This project was created as part of a Python Development Track, focusing on practical applications of file handling, loops, conditional logic, and clean code structuring.